preservationsafe/dspace/README.md

 ## Getting the source files

 For this project we are using the the dspace-release version of dspace.
 There is also a dspace-src-release version of dspace (you can see all the release version on the [DSpace github release page](https://github.com/DSpace/DSpace/releases)).
 You can run the ant target `get_dspace_src` to grab those files and include them in your local copy of the project.
 Maven will recognize that you are including those files in the project and will opt to use those instead of the compiled jar files in your local Maven repository.
 This will allow you to explore and text DSpace source code, though you don't need them just to install DSpace locally and alter the files using the DSpace `modules` directory.

+## Database Migrations

+The script, `bin/setup-local-db.sh`, can be used to create the database and import a copy of the database from repository-tst.
+Addtional documentation can be found in the script.

 ## Current Environments
 * **Production (Hosted by Atmire):** [arizona.openrepository.com](http://arizona.openrepository.com/arizona/)